eugene-eeo/orchid/README.md

     $ cd totally-legit-music
     $ orchid -h

-Ideally ran in a terminal with size 50x10 (you could run it on something larger, but it doesn't respond to larger/smaller sizes) and with the excellent [Iosevka Term](https://github.com/be5invis/Iosevka) font, although Envy Code R works as well.
-Note on OSX: for some reason images are only properly displayed on screen-256 (at least for me).
+Ideally ran in a terminal with size 50x8 (you could run it on something larger, but it doesn't respond to larger/smaller sizes) and with the excellent [Iosevka Term](https://github.com/be5invis/Iosevka) font.
+On OSX, the album art is only properly displayed on tmux (at least for me).
 YMMV.

 ## screenshots